 July 15 Update: "Promises" received the Honorable Mention Award at the Texas Society of Sculptors at the Georgetown, Texas library exhibition, in addition to a cash award.
 Awards Juror was Katie Robinson Edwards, Curator, UMLAUF Sculpture Garden & Museum in Austin, Texas.

 "Supplication" (15" tall Bronze).
 It took many hours to finish this 15" sculpture in clay, consisting of four distinct pieces, after revisiting the drawing board numerous times.
-I hope to have the first finished bronze piece sometime after the first of the year.
+I hope to have the first finished bronze piece sometime after January 2019.
 It will be a limited edition of 30 pieces.

 This is an older Native American, most likely Sioux.
 The buffalo skull in his outstretched hands was the centerpiece of some of their incantations.
 Here, the subject is appealing to the Force of Life to return their most precious resource, the buffalo, to its once great presence on the American plains.